-The theory and use of the petrographic microscope as applied to the study of optical properties of minerals in immersion oils and thin sections.
-The behavior of polarized light in grain mounts is emphasized in order to understand techniques commonly used in mineral identification with a polarizing microscope.
-Prerequisites: GSCI 210.
+The theory and use of the petrographic microscope and analytical data as applied to the study of mineralogy and petrology.
+The behavior of polarized light through minerals in thin sections is emphasized in order to understand techniques commonly used in geologic research.
+When integrated together, microscopy and data present a more holistic approach to mineralogical and petrologic studies.
+Prerequisites: GSCI 220.
 Credits: 3(2-3).
 Offered when demand is sufficient.